PORTAL VEIN: NORMAL PHYSIOLOGY AND ANATOMY

 NORMAL VARIATIONS AND CONGENITAL ANOMALIES OF THE PORTAL VEIN

-The most common variation of the portal vein is trifurcation of the main portal vein.1 It usually takes the form of the right anterior and posterior portal veins arising directly from the main portal vein at the same ...
+The most common variation of the portal vein is trifurcation of the main portal vein.1 It usually takes the form of the right anterior and posterior portal veins arising directly from the main portal ...